triton-inference-server/model_analyzer/docs/config_search.md

 Note: That by default quick search runs unbounded and ignores any default values for these settings

+## Ensemble Model Search

+_This mode has the following limitations:_

+- Can only be run in `quick` search mode

+Ensemble models can be optimized using the Quick Search mode's hill climbing algorithm to search the ensemble sub-model's configuration spaces in parallel, looking for the maximal objective value within the specified constraints.
+Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under 60 minutes (compared to the days it would take a brute force run to complete) for ensembles with up to 4 submodels.

+After it has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the concurrency range before generation of the summary reports.

 ## Multi-Model Search Mode

 _This mode is in EARLY ACCESS and has the following limitations:_